KILLER'S KISS - PART THREE

 In shot 284 Davey is walking away from the Embassy Theater at 7th and 47th Street.
 Then in shot 285 he is walking from Childs back toward where he was originally standing.

 If I pay attention to where exactly the conventioneers and Davey are in these different shots, it's due the "Watch Your Step" sign in the hallway leading up to the Pleasure Land dance hall.
 This is taken to be a wry reference to Gloria (and Davey) being in a state of danger.
 Albert as well.
-But what do we have outside, in conjunction with this, but the wild steps of the conventioneers.
+But what do we have outside, in conjunction with this, but the wild steps of the dancing, drunken Shriners and Davey so they are often not where one would expect them to be.
 The way the scene is edited, the sidewalk is almost always on the outside right of the conventioneers, rather than the left, so the feeling is that they are ever progressing down the same walk towards Davey.
 One likely doesn't realize that they are at one point across the street.
 One certainly wouldn't expect Davey to be across the street.
-I'm reminded especially of 2001 in which we see Frank Poole fly off to the screen left of the Discovery, and if we examine the shots carefully we realize that Bowman pursues Poole's body off the screen right of the Discovery.
-In The Shining and Eyes Wide Shut if we pay attention to the "where" of certain shots we become aware of Kubrick establishing a kind of ground zero to the action, perhaps not dissimilar to a chess board conceived of as being divided down the center and opposing perspectives had from either side.
-Kubrick makes particular use of this in 2001 in the scene where HAL plays chess with Frank, HAL relating some chess moves in such a way that reveals he is seeing them from Frank's perspective rather than either his own or only his own.
-This is perceived by many to be a critical fault in HAL, though I have some cause to disagree.
+This all may be a matter of constraints placed on them by illegally filming on the street when police cars aren't around and grabbing what they can.
+Still, I'm reminded of all the flip horizontals in 2001 and especially the shot in which we see Frank Poole fly off to the screen left of the Discovery, but when Bowman pursues Poole's body it's off screen right of the Discovery.

-The clowns are as if an intentional kink in Vicent's plans, tossed in by fate and the "gods", to distract Davey away from Pleasure Land and out of danger.
+The clowns are as if an intentional kink in Vincent's plans, tossed in by fate to distract Davey away from Pleasure Land and out of danger.
+Thus, they screw everything up for Vincent--and poor Albert as well.
+Because Davey has run off to chase the clowns, Albert is mistaken as Davey by Vincent's henchmen.

 Part of Davey's problem is he's just too damn nice and also doesn't see the big picture.
 Rather than telling the clowns to get lost, he good-naturedly puts up with their antics.
 He is unable to read their intentions.
-This is much the same as his predicament in the ring, and will later be replayed when he has the upper hand when attempting to rescue Gloria then is knocked out by the thugs.
-He won't anticpate the greater scheme as the thugs plot to overcome him, and though he has a gun on them and a couple of others in his pockets he won't fire a shot.
-It won't be until the duel in the mannequin factory that Davey wins finally the role of the victor which has eluded him.
+This is much the same as his predicament in the ring, and will later be replayed when he has the upper hand when attempting to rescue Gloria, when she is kidnaped, then is knocked out by the thugs.
+He won't anticpate the greater scheme as the thugs plot to overcome him, and though he has a gun on them, and a couple of other guns in his pockets, he won't fire a shot.
+It won't be until the duel in the mannequin factory that Davey wins, when fighting for his life, and claims in his real life the victory that has previously eluded him in the ring.

 Speaking of ground zeros and opposing perspectives on a chess board, we see that The Man Between is playing at one of the movie theaters.
 The Man Between starred James Mason (who will later be in Lolita) as a (Wikipedia here) "former lawyer who has participated in Nazi atrocities and is now selling his expertise to East Germans to kidnap and transport certain West Germans to the eastern bloc.
 Although Kern (Mason) desires to relocate to the West, he is hampered by West German suspicions and his criminal past.
 Nevertheless, he agrees to a final kidnapping venture that fails, forcing his employer to take over and abduct Briton Suasanne Mallison by mistake.
 Kern had earlier feigned a romance with Mallison as a means to seize his kidnapping target.
 The abduction of Mallison presents Kern with an opportunity to both return the unfortunate victim to the West and impress western authorities with his atonement."
 To make a longer story a trifle shorter, Mallison falls in love with him.
 Despite his conviction that he's a bad man, Kern falls in love with her and when their escape to the West is endangered, he distracts the border guards, endangering his own life.
 Mallison successfully escapes and Kern is killed by the border guards.
 This movie was directed by Carol Reed, who had also directed The Third Man starring Orson Welles.

 Davey's manager had agreed, in shot 245, to meet with him at exactly 8:15 sharp.
 In shot 277 we see a clock behind him as he arrives in his taxi and it is 7:30.
-A simple change in dialogue could have averted this discrepancy so the difference may be purposeful, just as we had the error at the ticket office with the price of admission being 83 cents plus 7 cents tax but totaling $1.00.
-It's curious that this error in time occurs in front of Pleasureland where we had the other error as well.
+A simple change in dialogue could have averted this discrepancy so the difference may be purposeful.

 The shot of the alley in which Davey's manager is killed (292) has always evoked, for me, the below shot from Cocteau's Orpheus.

-I would pass this over except that there are several other shots that seem indebted to Orpheus, which I will discuss in section 4.
+I would pass this over as purely coincidental except that there are several other shots that seem indebted to Orpheus, which I will discuss in section 4.

 294 MS Davey at Penn Station.
 (44:17)